ravirasadiya/docs/docs/architecture/components/ethlsd_validator_app.md

       ]
     },
     {
-      "title": "How much time is needed for ETH withdrawals?", "contents": [
+      "title": "How much time is needed for PLS withdrawals?", "contents": [
         {
           "type": "text",
-          "content": "If the unstaking pool's ETH balance exceeds your withdrawal amount, you will instantly receive your ETH upon transaction approval.\n"
+          "content": "If the unstaking pool's PLS balance exceeds your withdrawal amount, you will instantly receive your PLS upon transaction approval.\n"
         },
         {
           "type": "text",
-          "content": "However, if the unstaking pool's ETH balance is less than your withdrawal amount, the withdrawal process will take 1-5 days.
-After this period, you can claim your ETH using the withdraw function.\n"
+          "content": "However, if the unstaking pool's PLS balance is less than your withdrawal amount, the withdrawal process will take 1-5 days.
+After this period, you can claim your PLS using the withdraw function.\n"
         }
       ]
     },